hero-iot/novodi_docs/novodi_docs/docs/idea_management_roles.md

 # Idea Management Roles

-The different roles different levels of access.
+The different roles are different levels of access.
 Learn more about the concept behind the roles in the article [Idea Management Concept](/idea_management_concept)

 ## Overview